SnowLaboratory/Laravel-Mirror/README.md

 <a name="weighted-averages"></a>
 ### Weighted Averages
-Combining algorithms works too.
-Here we suggest posts with similar titles and tags.
-However, we want titles to rank higher than tags, so we add weights as a second argument to the algorithm utility:
+It is possible to combine algorithms!
+For example, suggesting posts with similar titles and tags.
+Adding weights will give fields precedence.
+Larger numbers have higher precedence.
+We made the title field score higher in a recommendation engine than the tags:

 ```php
 public function registerRecommendations(): void